-Dual Degree students must maintain a grade point average of B (3.0) in their Seminary courses.
+Students who want to pursue a dual degree must maintain a grade point average of B (3.0) in their Seminary courses.
 A college GPA of B is also required for admission.
+Admission to Louisville Seminary does not guarantee admission to any school at the University of Louisville.